ttuegel/injections/README.md

 There are many examples of injections scattered throughout Haskell, but the `Injection` class collects them in one place.
+Here we present some examples.
+Some of these instances have been generalized in the library, but we present the simplified version here for explanatory purposes.

 `Dynamic` is a dynamically-typed wrapper for values of all `Typeable` types.
 Wrapping a value with `toDyn` preserves the value exactly, so we know that it is injective: